 agents/

-Only the bottom four entries — skills/, commands/, agents/, and CLAUDE.md — are the things a team might want to share.
-Everything above is local state: open sessions, conversation history, the projects you've worked on, the auth tokens for your MCP servers, your settings overrides, your shell snapshots, your in-flight plans.
+Only four entries — skills/, commands/, agents/, and CLAUDE.md — are things a team might want to share.
+Everything else is local state: open sessions, conversation history, MCP auth tokens, settings overrides, in-flight plans.

-The naïve symlink strategies fail in different ways.
-Symlink the whole ~/.claude to the repo and now Claude Code writes its sessions and credentials into the repo — you commit auth tokens by accident, or your .gitignore grows into an angry monster chasing every file the tool decides to create.
-Symlink only the four subfolders and you're closer, but if you ever run stow with the wrong package layout it will helpfully replace the entire ~/.claude/ directory with a single directory symlink, quietly breaking Claude Code's ability to write its own state.
-Copy files in and out with a Make target works for one person and drifts the moment anyone edits the local copy and forgets to copy it back.
+The naïve strategies fail in different ways.
+Symlink the whole folder and Claude Code writes its sessions and credentials into the repo.
+Symlink only the four subfolders and you're closer, but run stow with the wrong package layout and it will replace ~/.claude/ with a single directory symlink, quietly breaking the tool's ability to write its own state.
+Copy files in and out with a Make target and the copies drift the first time someone edits the local one and forgets to copy back.

-The right framing is: ~/.claude/ is two folders pretending to be one.
-There's a small team-shared surface — four named entries — and a much larger machine-local surface that the tool owns and that must never travel.
+~/.claude/ is two folders pretending to be one: a small team-shared surface and a much larger machine-local surface that must never travel.

-Once you frame it that way, the implementation falls out.
-I landed on GNU stow with three non-obvious constraints:
+Once you frame it that way, the implementation is GNU stow with three non-obvious constraints:

-The deny-by-defaultconfigs/claude/.claude/ ├── .gitignore # deny-by-default allowlist ├── CLAUDE.md ├── agents/ ├── commands/ └── skills/.gitignoreinside the package is the safety net: anything new Claude Code writes here will not be tracked unless explicitly re-included.
-Sessions can't leak through, even if a future Claude Code session points into this directory by mistake. - Stow runs with
+The deny-by-defaultconfigs/claude/.claude/ ├── .gitignore # deny-by-default allowlist ├── CLAUDE.md ├── agents/ ├── commands/ └── skills/.gitignoreis the safety net: anything new Claude Code writes here stays untracked unless explicitly re-included, so sessions can't leak into the repo. - Stow runs with

-The whole sync command — install stow, locate the repo, git pull --ff-only, inventory the four tracked items, offer per-item migration, offer per-item backup, dry-run, then stow for real — is a single Claude Code slash command checked into the repo.
+The whole sync command — install stow, locate the repo, git pull --ff-only, inventory the four tracked items, per-item migration and backup, dry-run, then stow for real — is a single slash command checked into the repo.
 The first run asks for confirmation at every destructive step.
-Subsequent runs are git pull plus stow --restow and produce no prompts at all.
+Later runs are git pull plus stow --restow, no prompts.

 mkdir -p /tmp/fake-home/.claude